Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Klippers Organic Acres — Guest Suites – 625 MacKenzie Road, Cawston

-Klippers Organic Acres Guest Suites on MacKenzie Road in Cawston offer a stay right in the heart of one of the Similkameen Valley’s most well-known organic farms, with the cidery, Row Fourteen Restaurant, and farm store all within walking distance.
+Klippers Organic Acres Guest Suites, just off Hwy 3 in Cawston, offer a stay right in the heart of one of the Similkameen Valley’s most well-known organic farms, with the cidery, Row Fourteen Restaurant, and farm store all within walking distance.
 Guests are surrounded by orchards and working farmland, with easy access to on-site dining and tastings, making it a natural fit for a romantic getaway or a deeper, food-focused stay rooted in the valley’s organic growing culture.

 FARM EXPERIENCES & EVENTS